 If you file by mail, please submit the original form with a signature in ink.
 DEC will not accept a photocopied signature.
 Remember to retain a copy for your records.

 Certifications sent by mail:

-Wastewater Discharge Authorization Program 555 Cordova Street Anchorage, AK 99501 Phone: (907) 269-6285
+Alaska Dept. of Environmental Conservation Wastewater Discharge Authorization Program 555 Cordova Street Anchorage, AK 99501 Phone: (907) 269-6285